 - If someone were to walk through the outback and find this highway, how would they know which way is to Perth and which to Adelaide?

-- really hope push bike guy is ok
+- I really hope push bike guy is ok

 ...and so on and so forth.
+I'm too strange for silence.
 I decided to put the music back on in Kimba.

-It was actually all alright until shortly after Kimba, when the clouds parted and the sun was raw and powerful.
+The heat was actually alright until shortly after Kimba, when the clouds parted and the sun was raw and powerful.
 Luckily I had my trusty cooling vest that I soaked at every petrol station and it saved my ride!
 Highly recommend one for hot journeys.

-With a last minute change thanks to my own courage at breakfast, I canceled accommodations in port Kenny and decided to ride 130km further than planned.
-So, we finished Day 2 in Ceduna where Sheba and I both enjoyed a shower and fuel.
+With a last minute change thanks to my own courage at breakfast, I canceled accommodations in Port Kenny and decided to ride 130km further than planned.
+So, we finished Day 2 in Ceduna where Sheba and I both enjoyed a shower and some fuel.
 I'm staying at a small, moldy bungalow on the cheap - a treat for having done the k's today.
+Eventually, I'll have the courage to camp.
 A couple cans of tuna is the dinner menu today, because this bed is a one-way street.